nadinespy/ComplexPy/doc/getting-started.md

 Specifically:
 1. Generate time-series data from a 2-node MVAR model
-2. Compute Shannon-based Whole-Parts Emergence
+2. Compute emergence measures (Shannon or PhiID)
-3. Visualize how emergence varies with coupling strength
+3. Interpret what the results mean
-4. Interpret what the results mean
+4. Visualize with heatmaps

 ---